Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 Say I need something dynamic triggered by a web page.
 Cloudflare has a Lambda alternative called Workers that runs JavaScript or Rust and has no cold start (there are severe limitations, however).

-This is a simpler solution than breaking out IAMS, Roles, Route53, cold-start Lambdas, monitoring, metrics, maybe Terraform, yadda-yadda because Cloudflare takes care of all of that in your account.
+This is a simpler solution than breaking out IAMs, Roles, Route53, cold-start Lambdas, monitoring, metrics, maybe Terraform, yadda-yadda because Cloudflare takes care of all of that in your account.

 FYI, the Worker needs to be uploaded from the console, but the good news is that it can be kept under version control offline.
 An example of a vanilla JS worker is this: